frstich/next15-actions-patterns/README.md

 - **Unified Action Library**:
   - Develop a library that standardizes Actions for compatibility with both `useActionState` and default server actions.
   - **Goal**: Simplify action definitions and enhance code reusability.
+- **Zod types for useActionState**:
+  - Create a library that generates Zod types from `useActionState` arguments.
+  - **Benefits**: Enhance type safety and reduce manual type definitions.

 ## Things to Consider